wbadart/async_deps/README.md

 # async_deps

-For when your arguments aren't quite ready yet.
+For when your dependencies aren't quite ready yet.

 ## Usage